 Join volunteers with Save Coastal Wildlife (SCW) nonprofit to help count and tag mating horseshoe crabs along the shores of Raritan Bay and Sandy Hook Bay, the northern bayshore region of New Jersey.

-Since 2009, volunteers with the Bayshore Watershed Council and Save Coastal Wildlife have been monitoring horseshoe crab spawning activity.
-People walk a bayside beach at several sites during the same time to count the number of crabs present.
+Since 2009, volunteers with Save Coastal Wildlife and the Bayshore Regional Watershed Council have been monitoring horseshoe crab spawning activity.
+Volunteers walk a bayside beach at several sites during the same time to count the number of crabs present.
 Volunteers also tag single crabs to keep track of their whereabouts and movements within New York Harbor and to find out how many horseshoe crabs have already been observed as part of our ongoing effort to understand the mysterious life of a 400 million old species, an ancient mariner.

 It’s exciting work that is contributing to long-term research and helping people to better understand and protect horseshoe crabs, especially those that live in urban-suburban waters along the east coast of the United States, including New York Harbor.